GeoffreyLord/SECNOTES/1_Web_Security_Notes/Server-side_Request_Forgery_SSRF.md

 ## Types of SSRF
 1. Basic SSRF
-    - Description: The attacker controls the target URL, allowing them to interact with internal services or retrieve sensitive data.
+    - Description: The attacker controls the target ```URL```, allowing them to interact with internal services or retrieve sensitive data.
     - Example:
         - ```http://example.com/fetch?url=http://127.0.0.1/admin```
         - This could expose sensitive admin interfaces or internal services.